Chart Color Schemes

 Household Composition

-Brighton East has a typical household mix, with a median household size of 2.6 people
+Brighton East has a typical household mix, with a fairly typical median household size

-Family households account for 74.0% of all households, including 39.8% that are couples with children, 23.8% that are couples without children, and 9.8% that consist of single parents.
-Non-family households make up the remaining 26.0%, with lone person households at 24.1% and group households comprising 1.9%.
-The median household size is 2.6 people.
+Family households constitute 74.0% of all households, including 39.8% couples with children, 23.8% couples without children, and 9.8% single parent families.
+Non-family households comprise the remaining 26.0%, with lone person households at 24.1% and group households making up 1.9%.
+The median household size is 2.6 people, which aligns with the Greater Melbourne average.

 Frequently Asked Questions - Households